-Universal Orlando has announced a third theme park, Universal’s Epic Universe, which will be in addition to Islands of Adventure and Universal Studios Florida.
+Universal Orlando has announced Epic Universe, which will be a new park in addition to Islands of Adventure, Universal Studios Florida, and Volcano Bay.
 This park will feature new lands, rides, shops, restaurants, entertainment center, and an adjacent hotel.
 Like the existing parks, it’ll be a short drive from Walt Disney World.
+(Updated July 31, 2020.)

-This news comes from a press conference today attended by Comcast’s CEO, Florida’s governor, and Orange County’s mayor.
-At the event, Universal essentially released the fact that the third theme park would be built, that it’d be called “Universal’s Epic Universe.”
+At a press conference, Universal announced that a third theme park would be built in Florida, that it’d be called “Universal’s Epic Universe.”
 The positive economic impact of Universal’s Epic Universe was also touted.